A note on the behaviour of the Tate conjecture under finitely generated field extensions: Introduction

-By an unpublished result (\cite{djtate}) of De Jong (whose proof has been simplified in \cite[Theorem 4.3]{Varmor}), over finite fields the $\ell$-adic Tate conjecture for divisors for smooth projective varieties follows from the $\ell$-adic Tate conjecture for divisors for smooth projective surfaces.
-Hence Theorem \ref{reductionTate} implies the following: \begin{corollary} Assume $p>0$.
-Then $T(Z,\ell)$ for every finite field $k$ of characteristic $p$ and every smooth projective $k$-surface $Z$ implies $T(Z,\ell)$ for every finitely generated field $k$ of characteristic $p$ and every smooth proper $k$-variety $Z$. \end{corollary} Let us mention that if $k$ is \textbf{infinite} and finitely generated, one can use the results of \cite{AndreIHES} (see \cite[Corollary 5.4]{MC}) if $p=0$ or \cite[Theorem 1.3.3]{mioneron} if $p>0$, together with a spreading out argument to deduce that $T(Z,\ell)$ for all smooth proper $k$-varieties $Z$ implies $T(Z,\ell)$ for all smooth proper varieties $Z$ over all fields that are finitely generated over $k$.
+By \cite[Proposition 2.6.]{Tate}, if algebraic and numerical equivalences on algebraic cycles coincide rationally in degree $i$, then $T(Z,i,\ell)$ implies $WS(Z,i,\ell)$.
+Since this holds for divisors, from Theorem \ref{higher} we deduce the following. \begin{corollary} If $p>0$, then $T(\F_p,1,\ell)$ implies $T(k,1,\ell)$ for every finitely generated field $k$ of characteristic $p$. \end{corollary} By an unpublished result (\cite{djtate}) of De Jong (whose proof has been simplified in \cite[Theorem 4.3]{Varmor}), over finite fields the $\ell$-adic Tate conjecture for divisors for smooth projective varieties follows from the $\ell$-adic Tate conjecture for divisors for smooth projective surfaces.
+Hence Corollary \ref{reductionTate} implies the following: \begin{corollary} If $p>0$, then $T(Z,1,\ell)$ for every finite field $\F_q$ of characteristic $p$ and every smooth projective $\F_q$-surface $Z$ implies $T(k,1,\ell)$ for every finitely generated field $k$ of characteristic $p$. \end{corollary}